syncfusion-content/windowsforms-docs/WindowsForms/ProgressBarAdv/Overview.md

 * **Orientation** - Supports both horizontal and vertical orientation.

-* **VisualStyle** - Provides rich set of VisualStyle to customize the look and feel of ProgressBarAdv.
+* **Visual Style** - Provides rich set of Visual Style to customize the look and feel of ProgressBarAdv.